home-assistant/developers.home-assistant/docs/core/entity/calendar.md

 ### States

-A `CalendarEntity` state is similar to a binary sensor, reflecting whether or not there is an active event:
+A `CalendarEntity` state is similar to a binary sensor, reflecting whether there is an active event:

 | Constant    | Description                                 |
 | ----------- | ------------------------------------------- |